t1/cdi-config/README.md

 Generally this is only relevant for beans that are under constant load, when it may take a long time until your config change is applied.
 If you do not what this delaying, you can make all configuration points thread-safe instead.

+Note that configured beans have to set a lock before and another lock after the actual call, so that can be a performance impact for beans that are under heavy load.

 ## Reserved For Future Use

 Keys starting with a non-letter are reserved, e.g. for meta properties used to configure cdi-config itself (e.g. for `*import*` properties).